rhberro/correio-services/README.md

 ## Contributing

-The contribution guide will be available soon.
+The contribution guide is not available for now.

 ## License